-Hana Biskova, Solutions Principal at HighRadius and a former Order to Cash practitioner, had to say about the role of digital transformation in a CPG company.
-Hana is a digital transformation expert with seven years of experience managing order to cash for an enterprise consumer goods company in Europe.
+This is what Hana Biskova, Solutions Principal at HighRadius and a former Order to Cash practitioner, had to say about the role of digital transformation in a CPG company.
+Hana is a digital transformation expert with over seven years of experience managing order to cash for an enterprise consumer goods company in Europe.

-[Hana]: Today, the CFO expects their A/R department to be proactive, data-driven, and tech-savvy.
-Order-to-cash leaders need to build their capability as digital workers and leverage technologies such as AI to react better in difficult situations.
-They should also shift their focus from cash preservation to cash excellence, a long-term culture shift that would enable proactive liquidity and cash management across the organization.
+[Hana]: Today, the CFO expects their A/R departments to be [more] proactive, data-driven, and tech-savvy.
+Order-to-cash leaders need to [develop] their capability as digital workers and leverage technologies such as AI to react better in [challenging] situations.
+They should also shift their focus from cash preservation to cash excellence, a long-term culture shift that would enable proactive liquidity and cash management across the organization

-But, most important of all, A/R leaders must prioritize employee and customer experience.
-Getting customer’s views and listening to them is the only strategy to grow in today’s hyper-competitive market.
+But, most important of all, A/R leaders must prioritize employees and customer experience.
+[Capturing] the customer’s views and listening to them is the only strategy to grow in a competitive market like CPG.

-[Hana]: The European market is slightly different from other markets because of its history.
-Many of the large enterprises have a long history and have grown organically over many years.
+[Hana]: >Many of the large enterprises have a long history and have grown organically over [the] years.
 Because of this, they already have large, robust systems in place, potentially making it harder for them to accept new solutions powered with AI and machine learning technologies.
 Digital transformation leaders need to educate A/R leaders and make them feel safe about working with systems powered by these technologies.
 Once they are comfortable with AI, the pace of digital transformation in the market will increase quickly.

 Improvements will help you retain your staff, reducing the time taken up in training new people.
 It will also support your customer satisfaction objectives since you won’t have to build new relationships every time.
-Happy employees will also help you to grow further and improve the whole customer experience.
+Happy employees will also help [your team] to grow further and improve the customer experience [while reducing your DSO].

 HighRadius Integrated Receivables Software Platform is the world’s only end-to-end accounts receivable software platform to lower DSO and bad-debt, automate cash posting, speed-up collections, and dispute resolution, and improve team productivity.
 It leverages RivanaTM Artificial Intelligence for Accounts Receivable to convert receivables faster and more effectively by using machine learning for accurate decision making across both credit and receivable processes and also enables suppliers to digitally connect with buyers via the radiusOneTM network, closing the loop from the supplier accounts receivable process to the buyer accounts payable process.
 Integrated Receivables have been divided into 6 distinct applications: Credit Software, EIPP Software, Cash Application Software, Deductions Software, Collections Software, and ERP Payment Gateway – covering the entire gamut of credit-to-cash.